Pepeha Stories

 Pepeha

-A very local saying or boast known to a group of local people.
+A very local proud saying or boast known to a group of local people.
 Pēpeha whakarite are a type of pepeha that connect you to a specific place.

 Tāngata Whenua